 Can Cream-Colored Goldens Be Officially Recognized by the AKC?

 No. Currently, the American Kennel Club allows registration only for Goldens under the following standard colors: dark golden (registration code 080), golden (registration code 093) and light golden (registration code 119).
 Many breeders are registering their whites under the light golden category, which is not accurate.

 If you find a breeder of cream-colored goldens in the States, it'll be challenging to get conformation titles because this color is frowned upon by the AKC.
 It's hard for a cream-colored dog to pass an American test.
 If an American breeder is offering cream-colored goldens and charging a premium price for them, this is a big red flag.
 You may be dealing with an unethical breeder.
 If the average rate for a Golden Retriever is $1,300-1,500, beware of breeders trying to sell a cream-colored Golden for $2,800 because you won't be getting the documentation that would justify that extra-high price.

 What Different Countries' Kennel Clubs Say About Cream-Colored Retrievers

-According to the American Kennel Club website, the standard coat color of the golden retriever is "rich, lustrous golden of various shades."
-The club further adds: "Predominant body color which is either extremely pale or extremely dark is undesirable.
+According to the American Kennel Club website, the standard coat color of the golden retriever is a "rich, lustrous golden of various shades."
+The club further adds that the "predominant body color, which is either extremely pale or extremely dark, is undesirable.
 Some latitude should be given to the light puppy whose coloring shows promise of deepening with maturity."

-The Kennel Club of the United Kingdom seems to agree with the Canadian club's standard when it comes to cream coats; it accepts as a golden retriever "any shade of gold or cream, neither red nor mahogany."
+The Kennel Club of the United Kingdom seems to agree with the Canadian club's standard when it comes to cream coats.
+It accepts a golden retriever that is "any shade of gold or cream, neither red nor mahogany."